 - Children who need a social worker (Child in Need and Child Protection Plans).
 As a matter of routine, the designated safeguarding lead will hold and use the information that the child has a social worker to ensure that as a matter of routine decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
-In addition, the school will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker. - Children missing from education.
-The school response to children missing from education supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of children going missing in the future.
+In addition, the school will work with the virtual head as appropriate, regarding the educational attendance, attainment, and progress of children with a social worker. - Children who are absent from education for prolonged periods/and or repeated absences The school response to children who are absent from education for prolonged periods/and or repeated absences supports identifying a range of safeguarding issues and abuse; it also helps prevent the risk of children going missing in the future.
 This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker, where going missing from education may increase known safeguarding risks within the family or in the community.
 We support and monitor attendance carefully and address poor or irregular attendance without delay.